-Any non-profit or for-profit organization, business, or agency with the capacity to provide services described in this RFP.
-Under the provisions of AS 14.48.020, training entities must be authorized or exempted by the Alaska Commission on Post-secondary Education (ACPE) in order to provide post-secondary training services in Alaska.
+Non-profit or for-profit organizations, businesses, or agencies with the capacity to provide the services described in this RFP.
+Under the provisions of AS 14.48.020, training entities must be authorized or exempted by the Alaska Commission on Postsecondary Education (ACPE) in order to provide postsecondary training services in Alaska.

-For further information regarding training authorization or exemption, you may review the ACPE web site at:
+For further information regarding training authorization or exemption, you may review the ACPE website at: